 In our research and development pipeline, the diagnostic test at the most advanced stage is the SGT.
 It is contemplated and intended that this will be the first test to launch in market.
 The SGT consists of:

-- the SGB a single use disposable saliva biosensor, and - software app on a "smart" device or a dedicated reader that interfaces the SGB with the DIS.
+- the SGB a single use disposable saliva biosensor, and - software app on a smart device or a dedicated reader that interfaces the SGB with our digital information system.

 Figure 8: The Saliva Glucose Test

 The Saliva Glucose Biosensor